emanueles/old_website_jekyll/_publications/information-sharing.md

 # Information Sharing in Science 2.0: Challenges and Opportunities

-Authors: E. Santos, J. Freire, and C. Silva.
-CHI 2009 Workshop on The Changing Face of Digital Science: Workshop on New Practices in Scientific Collaborations, 2009.
+*E. Santos, J. Freire, and C. Silva.
+Information Sharing in Science 2.0: Challenges and Opportunities.
+CHI Workshop on The Changing Face of Digital Science: New Practices in Scientific Collaborations, 2009.*

 <img src="/assets/images/thumbs/info_sharing.png" style="width: 100%;" />